Poomon001/cover-letter-maker/readME.md

 ## Upcoming features
 This 1st version is a pure python script that is only available for me.
 However, I am currently working for the 2nd version:
 1. Turn this app into a web app by using Flask framework
-2. Adding HTML and CSS for UI
+2. Add HTML and CSS for UI
 3. Deploy it on Heroku

 ## Example of inputFile, input, model and result